 What Is Variable Data Printing?

 Marketers refer to variable data printing using a few different terms.
 You may have heard it called VDP (an abbreviation of variable data printing).
 You may be more familiar with the term variable imaging (VI) or variable information printing (VIP).
 No matter how you say it, variable data printing is a central tool for direct mail marketers.

 What exactly is variable data printing?
 In short, it’s a form of digital print production that allows for mass customization.
 While “mass customization” might seem like an oxymoron, the concept is quite simple.
 Instead of sending say, 5,000 completely identical brochures to customers, marketers can use variable printing to create 5,000 customized brochures in the same amount of time.
-Sending customized direct mail to each recipient raises conversion rates.
+Sending customized direct mail advertising to each recipient raises conversion rates.

 Variable Data Printing and 1:1 Marketing Campaigns

 Today, variable printing can do far more than simply print unique address labels.
 Marketing collateral can be fully customized for each individual contact.
 This includes customization for salutations (names), body text, special offers, and even images.
-Combine these capabilities with customer engagement analytics, and 1:1 direct mail marketing campaigns can be executed on a mass scale.
+Combine these capabilities with customer engagement analytics, and 1:1 direct marketing campaigns can be executed on a mass scale.

 Here are a few of examples of 1:1 variable data printing campaigns in action: